alfco333/CvApp/README.md

 #### CV APP

-Sample project to display a Resume as part of the Challenge exercise
+Sample project to display a Resume as part of the Challenge exercise.

 ###### Project Structure